krmarshall/TotalWarhammerDataParser/README.md

 Requires RPFM (or at least the cli) to be available under ./rpfm

+## To Do
+- Check wh3 phases stapling, think something is wonky?
+- Merge and Parse mods
+- Look through wh3 tables for new properties to prune/handle

 ## Possible Expansions
 - Hunt down what table defines the level quest items are unlocked